camunda/camunda-docs/docs/apis-tools/testing/getting-started.md

 [Camunda Process Test](https://github.com/camunda/camunda/tree/main/testing/camunda-process-test-java) (CPT) is a Java library to test your BPMN processes and your process application.

 CPT is based on [JUnit 5](https://junit.org/junit5/) and [Testcontainers](https://java.testcontainers.org/).
 It provides a managed isolated runtime to execute your process tests on your local machine.
-The runtime uses the Camunda Docker Images and includes the following components:
+The runtime uses the Camunda Docker images and includes the following components:

 - Zeebe
 - Operate